cnstuart1/cnstuart1/README.md

 Data Scientist
 --------------

-I developing end-to-end data science and machine learning projects with python, SQL, and cloud technology providers.
+I develope end-to-end data science and machine learning projects with python, SQL, and cloud technology providers.
 I'm a geospatial scientist passionate about promoting science and helping others understand analytics and machine learning to solve business problems!

 * 🌍  I'm based in Dallas
 * 🖥️  See my portfolio at [Portfolio](https://github.com/cnstuart1/portfolio)